Türkiye Economic Uncertainty Index

 We are pleased to host indexes of economic policy uncertainty for Türkiye developed by Ilhan Kilic and Faruk Balli.

 The monthly time series of the ECSU index is available online here.
-The ECSU index will be regularly updated.
-You can also read the full article related to the technicalities of the ECSU index by clicking the link on https://doi.org/10.1007/s00181-024-02594-z.
-With this in mind, we have been producing some sectoral uncertainty indexes for Türkiye under the original methodology of Baker et al. (2016).
-They will be online on this website very soon.
+The index will be updated regularly.
+You can also read the full article on the technical details of the ECSU index by clicking the link at https://doi.org/10.1007/s00181-024-02594-z.